(*Revised: April 8, 2014)

 6.1 How does an organization apply for the program?

-Application forms can be obtained online at www.pixelsweatshop.com/code-for-change.
+Application forms can be submitted online at www.pixelsweatshop.com/node/add/code-for-change

 6.2 Can more than one application be submitted annually?